80 Unique Facts About Utah

 Random Interesting Utah Facts

-• Utah has the youngest population in the nation, with 33% of residents being under the age of 18, and mean age being 31.3.
+19. Utah has the youngest population in the nation, with 33% of residents under 18, and the mean age being 31.3.

 Red cliffs in Zion National Park Utah